 Features of GNU Octave

-- GNU Octave aims primarily at solving linear and nonlinear numerical problems and runs seamlessly on Linux, macOS, BSD, and Windows.
+- GNU Octave aims to solve linear and nonlinear numerical problems and runs seamlessly on Linux, macOS, BSD, and Windows.

-- The syntax of its high-level programming language is very identical to MATLAB and can operate on both vectors and matrices.
+- The syntax of its high-level programming language is identical to MATLAB and can operate on vectors and matrices.

-- The powerful mathematics-oriented data visualization capabilities of this Linux data mining software helps in analyzing large amounts of data without requiring external tools.
+- This Linux data mining software’s powerful mathematics-oriented data visualization capabilities help analyze large amounts of data without requiring external tools.

 - The software comes with a GUI interface and a command-line variant for enhancing productivity to the highest level.